Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which of the following practices might help the Product Owner minimize waste in developing and sustaining the Product Backlog?
-(choose the best two answers)
+### Which of the following practices might help the Product Owner minimize waste in developing and sustaining the Product Backlog? (choose the best two answers)

-- [ ] Ask the Developers to consider whether they can add these features to the current Sprint without endangering the Sprint Goal.
-- [x] Introduce these features at the next Daily Scrum.
-- [x] Have the Scrum Master add these features to the current Sprint.
+- [x] Write every Product Backlog item clearly and with no ambiguity.
+- [x] Only fully describe Product Backlog items when it seems likely they will be implemented.
-- [ ] It would confuse the stakeholders if they had to work with more than one person.
+- [ ] Hand off ownership of the Product Backlog to someone else.
-- [ ] Add these features to the Product Backlog.
+- [ ] Remove items from the Product Backlog that have not been addressed in a long time.

 **[⬆ Back to Top](#table-of-contents)**